RobertLeisner/Bodoconsult.Core.Database.SqlClient/README.md

 Bodoconsult.Core.Database.SqlClient library simplifies the access to Microsoft SqlServer, Microsoft SqlServer Express or LocalDb based databases.
 It handles the most common database actions like getting datatables, running SQL statement or fetch scalar values from the database.

+Additionally the library contains some tools for developers making the usage of the database layers derived from Bodoconsult.Core.Database as easy as possible.
+See below.

 # How to use the library

 The source code contain a NUnit test classes, the following source code is extracted from.
 The samples below show the most helpful use cases for the library.

+## How to use the database layer

         [TestFixture]
     public class TestsSqlClientConnManager